Pinafore/848Q/exploration/README.md

 What you Have to Upload
 =======================

-Upload code that runs on the autograder (e.g., if you train a model, include a pickle file / model file so that it can be run directly).
-Again, Gradescope has a maximum upload size as well, so your model should be less than 200MB.
+Upload code (even if it doesn't run on the autograder).
+However, it should run on the autograder given infinite time (we want to be able to easily run it offline).

 Also upload a writeup explaining what you did (with citations as appropriate).
 The writeup should be comprehensive enough that the TA